Sauna-Planet

 The good news is that if you’ve already worn your Apple Watch in the sauna, there is no reason to believe that you’ve shortened its lifespan or meaningfully damaged it in any way.
 And for future uses, just be mindful that you aren’t exposing your Apple Watch to temperatures higher than 80 degrees Celsius for longer than necessary.
 Those of you bringing Apple Watches into steam rooms or infrared saunas have even less to worry about since those two bathhouses will never reach temperatures that could damage a smartwatch.

-The last consideration that smart water users ought to make before beginning their device in the sauna is whether or not it may become a distraction and get in the way of their maximum enjoyment.
+The last consideration that smart watch users ought to make before beginning their device in the sauna is whether or not it may become a distraction.
+So wearing your Apple Watch in sauna environments may negatively impact your sauna experience and get in the way of maximum enjoyment.